-- 1. Any faculty, staff or student who has information that a residential student may be a missing person must notify the UNHPD as soon as possible and no later than 24 hours after they determine a student may be missing. - 2.
-The UNHPD shall gather information about the student from the reporting person and from the student's acquaintances (i.e. Clothing, physical description, where student may be, vehicle description if applicable, mental health status, physical well-being, update to date photo, and class schedules, etc.).
-Appropriate campus faculty and/or staff shall be notified to aid in the search for the student. - 3.
-No later than 24 hours after determining that a residential student has been missing for 24 hours, the UNHPD or their designee shall notify the missing person contact.
+- 1. Any faculty, staff or student who has information that a residential student may be a missing person must notify the University of New Hampshire Law Security Division, or their designee, as soon as possible and no later than 24 hours after they determine a student may be missing. - 2.
+The security division shall gather information about the student from the reporting person and from the student's acquaintances (i.e. Clothing, physical description, where student may be, vehicle description if applicable, mental health status, physical well-being, update to date photo, and class schedules, etc.).
+Appropriate campus faculty and/or staff shall be notified to aid in the search for the student.

+- 3. No later than 24 hours after determining that a residential student has been missing for 24 hours, the University of New Hampshire Law Security Division or their designee shall notify the missing person contact.
 For students that are under 18 and not emancipated a parent(s) or guardian will also be notified that the student is believed to be missing. - 4.
-In all cases when the student is declared missing by UNHPD after an initial investigation and in consultation with other law enforcement agencies as appropriate, UNHPD will coordinate with the UNH office of media relations to provide information to the media that is designed to obtain public assistance in the search for any missing student.
-The coordination will ensure that investigations are not impeded by the release of information. - 5.
-Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, UNHPD will inform the local law enforcement agency with jurisdiction that a student has been missing within 24 hours.
+In all cases when the student is declared missing by the security division after an initial investigation and in consultation with UNHPD and other law enforcement agencies as appropriate, UNHPD will coordinate with the UNH office of media relations to provide information to the media that is designed to obtain public assistance in the search for any missing student.
+The coordination will insure that investigations are not impeded by the release of information.
+The Concord Police will partner with local media sources to publish information regarding the missing student from UNH Law School in Concord. - 5.
+Regardless of whether the student has identified a contact person, is above the age of 18, or, is an emancipated minor, UNHPD will inform the local law enforcement agency with jurisdiction that a student has been missing within 24 hours.